A

 Conversion Rate Optimization (CRO)

 Conversion rate optimization (CRO) is the process of improving the percentage of website visitors who take a desired action, such as filling out a form or making a purchase.
-Read more about Conversion Rate Optimization (CRO)
+Read more about Conversion Rate Optimization (CRO) |

 Core Web Vitals

 As a website owner, you want to ensure that your website provides an optimal user experience for your visitors.
 From fast loading speeds to a stable layout, a positive user experience is crucial for keeping visitors on your website and for improving your website's search engine rankings.
 This is where Google's Core Web Vitals come into play.
 Google's Core Web Vitals are a set of metrics that measure the user experience of a website and are an important factor in determining a website's search engine ranking.
 In this article, we'll dive into what the Core Web Vitals are, why they're important, and how you can improve them for your website.
-Read more about Core Web Vitals
+Read more about Core Web Vitals |

 Corporate Identity

 Corporate identity is the visual representation of a company's brand, including its logo, color palette, typography, and other design elements.
 It is used to create a consistent and recognizable image for the company, and helps to differentiate it from its competitors.
-Read more about Corporate Identity
+Read more about Corporate Identity |

 Cost Per Acquisition (CPA)

 Cost Per Acquisition (CPA) is a financial metric that measures the cost of acquiring a customer or converting a sale.
 In digital marketing, CPA is often used to evaluate the effectiveness of various marketing campaigns, such as pay-per-click (PPC) advertising or affiliate marketing.
-Read more about Cost Per Acquisition (CPA)
+Read more about Cost Per Acquisition (CPA) |

 Cost Per Click (CPC)

 Cost per click (CPC) is a pricing model used in online advertising, where the advertiser pays a set amount each time their ad is clicked.
-Read more about Cost Per Click (CPC)
+Read more about Cost Per Click (CPC) |

 Cost Per Lead (CPL)

-Cost Per Lead (CPL) is a financial metric that measures the cost of generating a lead through marketing efforts.
-Read more about Cost Per Lead (CPL)
+Cost Per Lead (CPL) is a marketing metric that measures how much it costs to generate a single lead.
+It’s commonly used to evaluate the cost-effectiveness of lead generation campaigns and channels.
+Read more about Cost Per Lead (CPL) |

 Cost Per Mille (CPM)

 Cost Per Mille (CPM) is a financial metric that measures the cost of reaching 1,000 people with an online ad.
 It is commonly used in digital advertising, particularly in display and social media advertising.
-Read more about Cost Per Mille (CPM)
+Read more about Cost Per Mille (CPM) |

 Cost-Based Pricing

 Cost-based pricing is a pricing strategy in which the price of a product or service is determined by adding a markup to the cost of producing or delivering it.
 This approach takes into account the various costs associated with the product or service, such as materials, labor, and overhead, and adds a profit margin to determine the final price.
 Cost-based pricing is a common approach in businesses that operate on thin margins or have a high level of competition, as it allows them to set prices that are competitive while still covering their costs and generating a profit.
 However, it can be challenging to determine the appropriate markup, and may not always result in the most profitable or competitive pricing strategy.
-Read more about Cost-Based Pricing
+Read more about Cost-Based Pricing |

 Customer Acquisition Cost (CAC)